 Red pest disease or pond pest as it is also known is caused by a bacterial infection (bacterium cyprinicida).

-These can be hard to detect on red goldfish or dark colored ones such as Black Moor.
+This disease can be hard to detect on red or dark colored Goldfish such as Black Moor.
 The only indication on these fish is an increase in body mucus and clamped fins.

 There is only one cause for this disease, poor water conditions causing the fish to be weakened enough for the bacteria to take hold.